Heraklion Airport Guide (HER) ✈️: All You Need to Know Before Arriving

 The importance of Heraklion Airport for Crete lies in its central role in supporting the island’s economy, tourism industry, and trade connections.
 It handles the majority of the island’s annual passenger traffic as the busiest airport in Crete, especially during the summer months when tourists arrive from across Europe.
 The steady flow of visitors drives hotel bookings, car rentals, guided tours, and local spending, making the airport a direct contributor to Crete’s tourism revenue.

 Heraklion Airport also strengthens the local economy by generating thousands of jobs in aviation, security, logistics, maintenance, and retail services.
-Seasonal employment opportunities expand significantly during peak months, supporting local households and businesses in and around Heraklion Crete.
-The airport supports air cargo operations in addition to passenger services, enabling the transport of agricultural goods, local products, and time-sensitive shipments between Crete and the Greek mainland or international markets.
-This function plays a smaller but important role in regional trade and exports, particularly for food and craft industries.
+Seasonal employment expands significantly during peak months, supporting local households and businesses in and around Heraklion, Crete.
+Beyond passenger services, the airport supports air cargo operations — enabling the transport of agricultural goods, local products, and time-sensitive shipments between Crete and the mainland or international markets, which plays an important role in regional trade, particularly for food and craft industries.

-Heraklion Airport serves as the main gateway to central and eastern Crete, connecting the region to key business and tourism hubs in Europe.
-Its continued operation is critical to Crete’s infrastructure, and its economic impact reaches well beyond the airport grounds into nearly every sector of the island’s commercial life.
+As the main gateway to central and eastern Crete, Heraklion Airport connects the region to key business and tourism hubs in Europe.
+Its continued operation is critical to Crete’s infrastructure, and its economic impact reaches into nearly every sector of the island’s commercial life.

 Nikos Kazantzakis Airport